Feli05/DiscordBot/README.md

 Discord bot developed on Python!

-Has integrated the Spotify API, Giphy API and pytube to access the Youtube Data API.
+Has integrated the Spotify API, Giphy API, pytube to access the Youtube Data API aswell as other important libraries.

 TODO: Optimize the code and add more features in the future.